ShreyMehra/Practice-Questions/README.md

-Practicing SQL questions for SQL, Pandas and PySpark Completed the Top50 SQL Playlist of LeetCode
+Practicing SQL questions for SQL, Pandas and PySpark -Completed the Top50 SQL Playlist of LeetCode